 Status: Nationally Critical

 Populations declined more than 30% between 1998-2008 and continue to decline.
 While not really regarded as a specialist braided rivers species, because they feed on aquatic insects over water, some of the last strongholds for these rapidly vanishing mammals are around two South Island braided rivers.
 They are now limited to a small area from Peel Forest in the north, southwards through the foothill gorges of the Orari, Waihi, and Te Moana Rivers, the small town of Geraldine, and the Kakahu and Opihi Rivers.
+The second area is around the Pelorous River in Marlborough.

 The New Zealand long-tailed bat (Chalinolobus tuberculata), also known as the long-tailed wattled bat or pekapeka-tou-roa (Māori), is endemic to New Zealand but closely related to five other species of wattled or lobe-lipped bats in Australia and elsewhere.